Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 ## Material for Monday

-Please read and consider the below before start of class on **Monday**.
+Please read and consider the below before start of class.
 The questions given are only study questions not homework to be answered.
 Talk about it all with your classmates, friends, or TAs, as you like.

 ### How do engineers actually engineer with, of, and for biology?